TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-analytics-performance.md

 Querying and analyzing application log data can cover a very wide scope.
 It is therefore important to understand the best practices to use, and what might affect your query's performance, or even fail it.<br>

 Queries can be done in two ways: directly querying a specific table (such as *requests*), or searching through your entire set of data.
-The first approach is preferred since it's scoped to a relevant data source and therefore more efficient.<br><br>
+The first approach is preferred since it's scoped to a relevant data source and therefore more efficient.

 ## **Recommended Steps**